aamster/aamster.github.io/_posts/2024-10-03-sequence_to_sequence_models_1.md

 In the example long input that we made up above
 > I have socks that are thick and made of wool because it is cold outside; it is comfortable to wear around the house while I look outside at the white snow gently falling to the ground.

-when we are translating at the end the phrase "white snow", maybe "socks that are thick and made of wool" is less relevant than "outside" and "gently falling to the ground".
+when we are translating at the end the word "snow", maybe "socks that are thick and made of wool" is less relevant than "white" and "gently falling".

 In this way the attention mechanism allows us to pay attention to only the relevant parts of the input for each decoding step, and so we don't have to construct a single meaning of the entire input.